DiamondLightSource/diffcalc/doc/source/youmanual.rst

 Configuring limits and cuts
 ---------------------------

+Diffcalc uses motor limits set in GDA when used from GDA client running on a beamline.
-Diffcalc maintains its own limits on axes.
+The standalone console version maintains its own limits on axes.
 These limits will be used when choosing solutions.
-If more than one detector solution is exists Diffcalc will ask you to reduce the the limits until there is only one.
-However if more than one solution for the sample settings is available it will choose one base on heuristics.
+If more than one detector solution exists Diffcalc will ask you to reduce the the limits until there is only one.
+However if more than one solution for the sample settings is available it will choose one that is closest to the current diffractometer orientation.

 Use the ``hardware`` command to see the current limits and cuts::